sagemath/sage/src/doc/en/installation/source.rst

   connection.
 The git repository, however, does not contain the source code for third-party packages.
 Instead, it will be downloaded as needed (note: you can run ``make download`` to force downloading packages before building).
-Package downloads use the Sage mirror network, the nearest mirror will be determined automatically for you.
-This is influenced by the following environment variable:

-  Try the specified mirror first, before falling back to the official Sage mirror list.
+  If :envvar:`SAGE_SERVER` is set, the specified Sage mirror is contacted first.
 Note that Sage will search the directory ``SAGE_SERVER/spkg/upstream`` for upstream tarballs.

+  If downloading a file from there fails or :envvar:`SAGE_SERVER` is not set, files will be attempted to download from release assets of the Sage GitHub repository.

+  If that fails too, the Sage mirror network is contacted to determine the nearest mirrors.

+  This sequence of operations is defined by the files in the directory :file:`$SAGE_ROOT/.upstream.d`.

 .. envvar:: SAGE_NUM_THREADS